authelia/authelia/docs/security/measures.md

 We have a few options to configure the security of a session.
 The main and most important one is the session secret.
 This is used to encrypt the session data when it is stored in the [Redis](../configuration/session/redis.md) key value database.
-The value of this option should long and as random as possible.
+The value of this option should be long and as random as possible.
 See more in the [documentation](../configuration/session/index.md#secret) for this option.

 The validity period of session is highly configurable.
 For example in a highly security conscious domain you could